Lily1595/Readme-generator/README.md

-# Readme generator
+# Readme Generator

-This is a readme generator to create quick and easy quality readme's!
+This project will create a readme file from the terminal using node

 ## Table of Contents